Business Bankruptcy Attorney in Howell, New Jersey

 If your business is struggling, you have two options in bankruptcy: to file for Chapter 7 or Chapter 11.
-At Fedoroff Firm, LLC our skilled lawyers can work closely with you to determine which type of bankruptcy would be most appropriate for your situation.
+At Fedoroff Firm LLC, Attorney Fedoroff can work closely with you to determine which type of bankruptcy would be most appropriate for your situation.

 Chapter 7 Bankruptcy

 A Chapter 7 bankruptcy case is used for a business that intends to close its doors; the business must already have ceased operations or must close its doors upon the filing of the petition.
 The bankruptcy process will then be used to liquidate the assets of the business, if any, and provide a payment to the creditors of the business.
 Often a business will have no assets to liquidate, in which case, the creditors will receive no payment.
 A Chapter 7 case is often used to provide official notice to creditors that the business is defunct and that it has no funds from which to pay its creditors.

 A Chapter 11 case, on the other hand, is used to reorganize a business, with the goal of keeping the business open.
 If you believe that your business has a chance to continue operations and become profitable again, then you would utilize Chapter 11.
 By filing a Chapter 11 case, your business can get a much-needed break from aggressive creditors, while getting an opportunity to propose a long-range plan to address the obligations of the business.
 Filing a Chapter 11 case can be costly, complicated, and time-consuming.
 However, it can often be just the right solution for a business looking to keep its doors open.